jethrocarr/pupistry/README.md

 Whilst r10k deserves a lot of credit for being speedy, it's still no match for a single HTTP GET request.
 Pupistry makes checking for new manifests very very fast and the compressed archive downloads very quickly.

+A very clean and simple set of Puppet manifests can still take a good 20+ secs to check for updates with r10k, vs 1-2 secs with Pupistry.